TJ Friedl Player Props: Reds vs. Brewers

-TJ Friedl -- with a slugging percentage of .676 in his past 10 games, including seven extra-base hits -- will be in action for the Cincinnati Reds against the Milwaukee Brewers, with Corbin Burnes on the mound, on June 2 at 5:10 PM ET.
+The Cincinnati Reds, including TJ Friedl and his .676 slugging percentage in past 10 games, including seven extra-base hits but no home run), battle starting pitcher Colin Rea and the Milwaukee Brewers at Great American Ball Park, Saturday at 4:10 PM ET.

-In his previous game he had a hitless performance (0-for-3 with an RBI) against the Red Sox.
+In his last game he had a hitless performance (0-for-3 with an RBI) against the Red Sox.

 TJ Friedl Game Info & Props vs. the Brewers